jonmikeli/docs/dotnet/dotnet8-thoughts-and-reflections.md

 .NET has been around for a while, going through different phases and transformations.
 We could even say quite fairly that it has been gone through very deep transformations.

+Inherently, developers, architects and companies might have experienced different feelings and thoughts about .NET.

+What is the state of .NET today?

+# .NET 8